saimsajjid/GRIP-Hand-Gesture-Controlled-Prosthetic/README.md

 ---

 ##  Acknowledgment
-This project was built as a learning experience.
+This project was built as a learning experience.Feel free to contact me.If you feel any problem in it.